mdavis-xyz/friggeri-letter/README.md

 ## To do

 * Change spacing so that everything lines up relative to the 1/3 fold mark
+* Put contact details on all pages, not just the first

 [letter-printscreen]: http://i.imgur.com/ky4uiUV.png
 [resume-printscreen]: http://imgur.com/dt1GIBE.png